Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 An Arduino compost monitoring system is a practical demonstration of how embedded sensing can support better compost management and more circular material systems.

 By measuring temperature, moisture-related signals, and ambient conditions, the system offers a technically credible way to observe compost dynamics rather than relying entirely on guesswork.
+It does not tell the whole story of compost maturity, nutrient quality, or biological safety, but it makes the process more visible and easier to learn from.

 Scroll to Top